 In this work programme part, Destination “Developing and using new tools, technologies and digital solutions for a healthy society” is driven mainly by three key Commission policies, the “Biotechnology and Biomanufacturing Strategy” the “Artificial Intelligence Strategy” and the European Life Science Strategy and focus on developing and applying innovative technologies to improve human health and healthcare systems.
 The topics under this destination cover efforts to develop AI based predictive biomarkers for disease prognosis and treatment response, advancing bio-printing of living cells for regenerative medicine, and integrating new approach methodologies (NAMs) to advance biomedical research, as well as developing virtual human twins for integrated clinical decision support

 To increase the impact of EU investments under Horizon Europe, the European Commission encourages cooperation between EU-funded projects to enable cross-fertilisation and other synergies.
 For example, this cooperation could take the form of networking , to joint activities, such as the participation in joint workshops, exchange of knowledge, development and adoption of best practices, or joint communication activities.
 Opportunities for such activities and potential synergies exist between projects funded under the same topic but also between other projects funded under different topics, Clusters or pillars of Horizon Europe.
-Specifically this could involve projects related to European health research infrastructures (under pillar I of Horizon Europe), the EIC strategic challenges on health (under pillar III of Horizon Europe) or with projects on themes that cut across the clusters of Pillar II such as with Cluster 4 “Digital, Industry and Space” on digitalisation of the health sector or key enabling technologies.
+Specifically, this could involve projects related to European health research infrastructures (under pillar I of Horizon Europe), the EIC strategic challenges on health (under pillar III of Horizon Europe) or with projects on themes that cut across the clusters of Pillar II such as with Cluster 4 “Digital, Industry and Space” on digitalisation of the health sector or key enabling technologies.

 Expected Impacts: